caristopmer/saiyan-weigh-in/README.md

 * Utilize javascript to perform weight, heat, and power level entries more fluidly without page refresh; make the user profile a single page application.

+* Overhaul of application front-end to be more fluid and utilize a CSS framework, or potentially explore React.

+* Implement continuous integration and write unit tests to ensure back-end functionality.

+* Re-factor back-end code following implementation of testing for more elegance and simplicity.

 * Accompanying mobile application.

 ### About